jondarrer/my-personal-site/src/markdown/automating-repetitive-software-tasks-using-plop.md

 > basically glue code between inquirer prompts and handlebar templates

-_Confession: I have actually used plop briefly for work before, so I'm not a complete newbie, but I had only copied and pasted what someone had already done.
+_Confession: I have actually used Plop briefly for work before, so I'm not a complete newbie, but I had only copied and pasted what someone had already done.
 Here I'm going to follow the project README as if I were new to it._